Morten Gamst Pedersen: I cried when I left Blackburn; I rejected big offers

 “I love to play football.
 I have the best job in the world,” Pedersen says.
 “I get to play football and train every day as my job.
 I’m very, very privileged to do it and when you get the chance to do what you love to do the most then why not do it?”

 That passion was evident from an early age.
 He comes from a sport-obsessed family with a father who played football professionally.
 Pedersen didn’t feel any pressure to follow in his footsteps, but it gave him a good grounding.
-The desire to practise and improve came naturally, although growing up in Vadso presented a few unusual challenges.
+The desire to practice and improve came naturally, although growing up in Vadso presented a few unusual challenges.

 “In the wintertime we played indoor, or on the ice and snow outside.
 In the summertime you could play all day with the sun,” he laughs, referring to the region’s 24-hour daylight during June and July.